 Modeling Baseband PLL and Phase Noise in RF Models

 This example shows how to create a complex equivalent baseband signal to accurately represent the output of a PLL design with realistic control loop definition.
 The signal is used in an RF model created using RF Blockset parts.
-The example also demonstrates the effect of phase noise on a continuous waveform (CW) signal with or without the use of a baseband PLL from Mixed-Signal Blockset.
+The example demonstrates the effect of phase noise on a modulated communications signal with or without the use of a baseband PLL from Mixed-Signal Blockset.

 In the model above the 'Reference Oscillator' subsystem creates a signal with a given phase noise profile that is directly used as local oscillator (LO) in an RF upconverter mixer.
 The same reference signal is then used to drive a PLL with a relatively narrow loop bandwidth.
-For comparison, the output of the PLL is used to drive a second RF upconverter mixer (i.e. 'Upconverter PLL' in the image above).
-The filtering effects of the PLL on the reference oscillator phase noise are observed in the the spectrum scope 'Spectrum Local Oscillator'.
+For comparison, the output of the PLL is used to drive a second RF upconverter mixer (i.e. 'Upconverter stage PLL' in the image above).
+The filtering effects of the PLL on the reference oscillator phase noise are shown in the spectrum scope “Spectrum Local Oscillator”.

 Baseband PLL Characteristics